Customer Owes Money: Bankers’ Rights & Duties JAIIB

 • For public interest – Money laundering, terrorist financing cases

-• To protect the bank – Defaults affecting the bank’s interests
+• To protect the bank – Especially when a customer owes money and defaults affect the bank’s interests

 • With customer consent